University Pain and Spine Center

 When you suffer from pain that doesn’t improve with conventional medical care, a steroid injection may provide the relief you need to regain mobility and participate in physical therapy.
-The team of interventional pain physicians at the University Pain Medicine Center has successfully helped many patients find relief with joint and epidural steroid injections.
+The team of interventional pain physicians at the University Pain and Spine Center has successfully helped many patients find relief with joint and epidural steroid injections.
 To learn if you’re a good candidate for a steroid injection, call the office in Englewood Cliffs, Somerset, Monroe Township, Freehold, or Clark, New Jersey, or book an appointment online.

 Steroid injections contain a corticosteroid together with a local anesthetic: